 - Aerobic efficiency: This is the metabolic ability of the body to utilize fat as fuel while running (or skiing or climbing) at an overall power output.

-- Speed: This is a form of strength, which we’ll discuss later.
+- Speed: This is a form of strength or power, as mentioned above.

 - Muscular endurance (ME): This is the ability of the muscles to produce a higher work output over longer durations and in a predominantly aerobic state—another form of strength.

-- Form/technique: This is the runner’s proficiency at moving quickly over the terrain, which encompasses the ability to avoid injury and maintain good form despite accumulating fatigue—yet another form of strength!
+- Form/technique: This is the runner’s proficiency at moving quickly over the terrain, which encompasses their ability to avoid injury and maintain good form despite accumulating fatigue.
+It is yet another form of strength!

 Our hypothetical runner may now examine those pieces and decide how to train each one, first individually and then in combination, implementing increasingly complex, specific workouts as their goal event approaches.

 For many, the term strength training conjures images of muscle-bound gym-goers grunting out bicep curls in front of a mirror or chasing a new one-rep max for a particular lift.
 Banish that from your mind, because that is not what strength training should look like for you as an endurance athlete.
 A trail runner, mountaineer, climber, or skier ultimately needs to develop event specific functional strength for their given activity, not bulk they’ll then have to haul up a hill, mountain, or route.
 You simply can’t afford to gain strength at the expense of adding appreciable muscle mass.

 Mountain strength training has two primary aims: first, to unlock your full performance potential in your chosen mountain sport; second, to prevent injuries.
 The goal is not to become stronger at a certain gym-based exercise.
 You may lift weights to address deficiencies in your general strength, as discussed below.
 But once you have accomplished that, it will benefit your performance to transition to more sport-specific strength work.
 In mountain athletics, weightlifting should never be an end unto itself.